simoneb/token-pagination-hooks/README.md

       Whether to reset the page number when the page size changes.

-- `persister` - `object` - **Optional**
+- `stateHookFactory` - `(key: string) => function` - **Optional**

-  An optional persister to store the pagination state for later retrieval.
-Some persisters are provided with the library and others can be implemented by providing an object (or an instance of a class) adhering to the following interface:

-    - `persister.hydrate` - `() => object`

-      Method that is called to read the pagination data from the persistent store.

-    - `persister.persist` - `object => void`

-      Method that is called with an object representing the pagination state and which should persist it to the persistent store for later retrieval.
+  An optional factory for the state Hook which defaults to a function returning `React.useState`.

+  It can be customized to provide a Hook which stores the state in a persistent store, like browser storage.

+  It should be a function which accepts a unique key and returns a Hook implementation.

 - `result` - `object`